SimaticResearchActivity/FBAE/README.md

 sudo apt-get install liblog4cxx-dev
 ```

-and you are done.
-Otherwise, you need to apply the procedure by log4cxx developers, i.e.:
+and you should be done... unless you experience compilation problems of *FBAE* later on.
+If you have such problems, you must apply the procedure proposed by log4cxx developers:

 - Download log4cxx 1.2.0 archive from <https://logging.apache.org/log4cxx/latest_stable/download.html>
 - Then: